 WWF explains that marine mammals heavily depend on acoustic information to survive the underwater environment where it’s always dark.

 Research published in the scientific journal Biology Letters last year by oceanographer Ms. Kate Stafford and her team points out bowhead whales, an endangered Arctic whale species can sing up to 24 hours to attract mates during breeding season.
-Analyzing five years of data Ms. Stafford, Associate Professor at the University of
+Analysing five years of data Ms. Stafford, Associate Professor at the University of Washington, reveals that bowhead whales make new and diverse songs each year.
+The round-foreheaded belugas—nicknamed as “the canaries of the sea”– are considered the most vocal among whale species.
+They use diverse clicks, whistles, and clangs to communicate, navigate and locate food.
+The humpback whales, on the other hand, compose new tunes each year to mate- like the behavioral pattern of the bowhead whales.

 Industrial activities such as oil and gas exploration pose a great danger to them.
 Seismic air guns used for searching fuel deposits generate intense, acoustic impulse signals.
 The noise is louder than a jet’s take-off and can travel over 2,000 miles.
 Marine mammals experience temporary or permanent hearing loss when they get exposed these air gun blast—just like a human.